 Offline data may include an individual customer’s purchase history, product preferences, demographic info, loyalty status, lifetime value, birthday and anniversaries.
 It can even include records of inquiries or complaints to a call center.
 Think about the vast amounts of customer data stored offline in CRM, point-of-sale, call center and loyalty program systems.

 If brands aren’t connecting these rich stores of offline data to their digital data, they can’t possibly gain a holistic understanding of the customer.
-This is essential for customer-centric marketing – for creating the type of relevant, meaningful and connected experiences that lead to conversions and long-term loyalty.
+This is essential for customer-centric marketing – for creating the type of relevant, meaningful and connected experiences that lead to conversions and long-term brand loyalty.

 This is still a challenge for most marketers.